-Where bargaining unit work which would have been assigned to employees is performed by a supervisor and such work hours are not de minimus, the bargaining unit employee(s) whom would have been assigned the work, shall be paid for the time involved at the applicable rate.
+In level 15 offices, the Postmaster is permitted to perform no more than twenty-five (25) hours of bargaining unit work per week.
+There will be no PMR usage in level 15 offices.
+Where bargaining unit work which would have been assigned to employees is performed by a supervisor and such work hours are not de minimus, the bargaining unit employee(s) who would have been assigned the work shall be paid for the time involved at the applicable rate.